The Ultimate Hoover Dam Travel Guide

 1. Shaka Guide Tour

 There are so many places to see and things to do on a trip to Hoover Dam.
-Which is why Shaka Guide comes so highly recommended.
+This is why Shaka Guide comes so highly recommended.
 The Shaka Guide Hoover Dam & Lake Mead Tour is chock full of stops, advice, and detailed information you might not ever find out about on your own.

 2. Drive Across the Dam